 Why Attributes Are Critical to PLM Part Search

-Customer: What is an attribute and how do they impact item numbers and categories for items, request types and change types?
+Customer: What is a field attribute and how does it impact item numbers and categories for items, request types, and change types?

-Arena: Attributes help you to define and find data and drive analysis from the data.
-For example, it might be good to have an attribute labeled “Product Line” across your Requests, Changes and Quality Processes.
+Arena: Attributes help you to define and find product, quality, and other key information.
+They can help you analyze product information and processes more effectively.
+For example, it might be good to have an attribute labeled “Product Line” across your engineering change requests (ECRs), engineering change orders (ECOs), and quality management processes.
 Adding attributes gives more ability to analyze your processes over time.
 For instance, using an attribute for a Product Line would allow you to see that Product Line X had 10 changes while Product Line Y had 60 changes.

 Customer: Can attributes help to drive analytics, and the ability to search and find out more information?

-Arena: Yes, they can also help from an item perspective to drive knowledge.
-Instead of putting intelligence into a part number that gives you the screw type, length, head type, you put that information into attributes so you can search your PLM system for all screws of all types.
-Attributes help users of your PLM system to find the lowest level component available, or determine if a new part number needs to be created.
+Arena: Yes, they can also help you from a component part perspective.
+Instead of putting intelligence into a part number that gives you the screw type, length, head type—you can put that information into attributes so you can search your PLM system for all screws of any type.
+Attributes also help your product teams find the lowest-level component available or determine if a new part number needs to be created.

-Customer: Can attributes drive economical reuse of parts into your product instead of having to create a new part number every time?
+Customer: Can attributes drive easy reuse of parts into your product instead of having to create a new part number every time?

-Customer: So what’s the ultimate advantage of attributes?
+Customer: So what’s the ultimate advantage of using well-defined attributes?

-Arena: We would say the big reason is the more metadata you have about your product data, the easier it is to find that data.
-It’s like tagging a photo on Flickr.
+Arena: We would say the big reason is the more metadata (or part characteristics) you use to define your product, the easier it is to find, sort, analyze, and reuse parts.

-It also enhances your capacity for smart, complex searches.
-Like, you may want to search for all resistors.
-Or maybe you want to search for all discrete components that have a 0603 footprint, or a +/- 5% tolerance.
-Basically, the more information you provide about your items, the easier it is to find them and your search results exhibit more precision.
+It enhances your capacity for complex searches.
+If you want to search for all components that have a 0603 footprint or a +/- 5% tolerance.
+The more information you provide about your items, the easier it is to find them.

-If you accurately and diligently update a custom attribute like Product Line then you can slice the analytics by that attribute.
-And ultimately, you could link it to Arena Analytics, to extract maximum benefit as you view the KPIs across all your product data.
+If you accurately define attributes like product line, then you can slice the analytics by that attribute.
+And ultimately, you could leverage that attribute information in reports or Arena Analytics, to gain maximum benefit as you review the KPIs.

-To learn more about how Arena PLM helps with attributes click here.
+To learn more about how Arena can help you manage parts, products, and other related processes, click here.